emilmork/request-state/README.md

 ```

-This state does not cover all scenarios possible and is also difficult to maintain.

 **Solution**

-The request-state creates a thin wrapper around all possible states your request will have.
+The solution is to have a state for all request-state scenarios. `request-state` have four different states that can easily be updated and passed to your react-components:

 - IS_NOT_ASKED - request not started
 - IS_FETCHING - request started